Arun-Karunakaran/ansitron/README.md

 # ansitron
-Dashboard for monitoring, tracking and operations on periodic basis for usages of devops tools
+Dashboard for monitoring, tracking and operations on periodic basis for usages of devops tools (development In Progress)

 **Use below commands to download the tarball and python wheel distributable file from the container:**</br>
 docker commands: